|Location:||Uganda & Tanzania – Lake Victoria basin|

-Commercial production was originally expected to begin in 2020 but has been pushed back to 2021 due to delays in finalizing the financing structure.
+Commercial production was originally expected to begin in 2020 but has been pushed back due to delays in finalizing the financing structure.

 The exploration company Tullow Oil discovered oil in Uganda’s Albertine Graben in 2006.
 The government of Uganda issued production licenses for the oil fields in August 2016.
 Small amounts of oil were extracted during the exploration phase, but full-scale commercial production has not yet begun.